Wednesday, February 28, 2018

 He looked at his palms, then turned them over.

 “I read it,” he said mournfully, and paused.
-“But these days when I read, I don’t retain.”
+“But lately I find that I read, but I don’t retain.”

 And sure enough, there was a reason.
 Within two years, the FBI would implicate Manes in all kinds of payoffs, kickbacks, and patronage.
 The web of corruption engulfed several city agencies and many officials.
 In March of 1986, facing charges of extortion and bribery, Manes stabbed himself to death with a kitchen knife.